chanakaudaya/solution-architecture-patterns/vendor-neutral/Event-Driven-Architecture-Kafka-Pattern.md

 - Build reliable messaging platforms which delivers messages across systems at cloud scale
 - Build real time event processing systems with machine learning, AI based processing
 - Build large scale data processing systems like log monitoring, ETL based systems
-- Build systems with event sourcing where each activity is considered as a an event which is attached to an event log
+- Build systems with event sourcing where each activity is considered as an event which is attached to an event log